PowerDNS/pdns/fuzzing/README.md

 This directory contains a few files used for continuous fuzzing of the PowerDNS products.

-The `corpus` directory contains three sub-directories:
+The `corpus` directory contains several sub-directories:
 - `http-raw-payloads/` contains HTTP payloads of queries, used by `fuzz_target_yahttp` ;
 - `proxy-protocol-raw-packets/` contains DNS queries prefixed with a Proxy